bedantadey17/bedantadey17.github.io/README.md

 Literally just my website.
 Coded with Visual Studio Code and published with GitHub Desktop.

 Why am I saying these when everyone already knows this?
 Because I have literally nothing else to say.

-**NOTE:** Tried my best to optimise site for mobile.
-Here be dragons!